 Learning new skills, often referred to as ‘skill stacking’, is a great way to save money as an entrepreneur.
 The more skills you acquire, the more you can handle on your own, and the less money you have to spend on talent.
 You can easily learn the skills needed to survive by watching online training videos, or by taking online courses.

-Freelancers should be upgrading their skills as well, especially if they want to thrive as a freelancer during this global pandemic.
+Freelancers should be upgrading their skills as well, especially if they want to thrive as a freelancer during a global crisis.
 Freelance writers, for example, should upgrade their skills because certain types of writing are considered high-income skills.
 For example, general blog writing is a form of freelance writing, but freelance copywriting and SEO content writing are high-income skills.

 As a freelancer, if you learn how to write for SEO, you can charge more money since your articles will now rank better on search engines.
 Similarly, if you are a freelance writer and you learn copywriting, those additional copywriting skills could take your freelancing career to the next level?
 Why?
 Because copywriting is a high-income skill, and many copywriters make over $10,000 per month.